 SCHOOL OF ROCK: THE MUSICAL is one of those Andrew Lloyd Webber shows that was destined to be a hit before it took to the stage.
 Every element was perfect.
 Great reputation, and loyal following from the original Jack Black movie.
 Incredible new songs written by Andrew and Glenn Slater.
 The book (stage story) written by Julian Fellowes, the guy who wrote Downton Abbey.
 And of course, a stage filled with talented kids blasting out this music, and playing the instruments.
 How could it ever fail.

-Following a hugely successful West End run, the show is going on a major UK tour next year.
+Following a hugely successful West End run, the show is going on a major UK tour, rescheduled to next year.
 It pretty much mirrors the movie and follows failed, wannabee rock star Dewey Finn, which was played by Jack Black on the big screen, who becomes a substitute teacher at a prestigious prep school to earn a bit of extra cash.

 In fact, when Jack Black turned up to see the show, he was pretty ‘to the point’ with his review.
 ‘I LAUGHED, I CRIED, I ROCKED’ So, get ready to stick it to the man when they get to Cardiff we reckon.